pillar-markup/pillar/src/Pillar-Cli.package/PRArchetypeCommandLineHandler.class/README.md

-I am a command line handler to download an archetype.
+I am a command line handler to create a pillar project in the current directory.

-I'm using like :
+The pillar project contains a basic template and skeleton pillar files following the archetype convention.

-./pillar archetype book : this command create a book archetype
+Example of usage:

-Follow https://github.com/ThibaultAr/Pillar-Archetype to known all archetypes
+./pillar archetype book